Cody, Jan. 1, 1901. Photo by L. E. Webster (Lewis Elmo Webster).

 a competing livery stable, a competing newspaper, the "Cody Hotel," a lumber yard, and a half dozen or so

 saloons and gambling dens.
-Hook accidently got himself into hot water with the saloons when,
+The editor of the Enterprise, Hook accidently got himself into hot water with the saloons when,

 without his knowledge, a friend inserted an editorial in the paper attacking the saloons and gambling.
 A